michael2012z/BitBible/markdown/KJV/files/1Chr.md

 6. And David went up, and all Israel, to Baalah, that is, to Kirjath–jearim, which belonged to Judah, to bring up thence the ark of God the Lord, that dwelleth between the cherubims, whose name is called on it.

-7. And they carried the ark of God in a new cart out of the house of Abinadab: and Uzza and Ahio drave the cart.carried…: Heb. made the ark to ride
+7. And they carried the ark of God in a new cart out of the house of Abinadab: and Uzza and Ahio drave the cart.

-8. And David and all Israel played before God with all their might, and with singing, and with harps, and with psalteries, and with timbrels, and with cymbals, and with trumpets.singing: Heb. songs
+8. And David and all Israel played before God with all their might, and with singing, and with harps, and with psalteries, and with timbrels, and with cymbals, and with trumpets.

-9. And when they came unto the threshingfloor of Chidon, Uzza put forth his hand to hold the ark; for the oxen stumbled.Chidon: also called Nachonstumbled: or, shook it
+9. And when they came unto the threshingfloor of Chidon, Uzza put forth his hand to hold the ark; for the oxen stumbled.

 10. And the anger of the Lord was kindled against Uzza, and he smote him, because he put his hand to the ark: and there he died before God.

-11. And David was displeased, because the Lord had made a breach upon Uzza: wherefore that place is called Perez–uzza to this day.Perez–uzza: that is, The breach of Uzza
+11. And David was displeased, because the Lord had made a breach upon Uzza: wherefore that place is called Perez–uzza to this day.

 12. And David was afraid of God that day, saying, How shall I bring the ark of God home to me?

-13. So David brought not the ark home to himself to the city of David, but carried it aside into the house of Obed–edom the Gittite.brought: Heb. removed
+13. So David brought not the ark home to himself to the city of David, but carried it aside into the house of Obed–edom the Gittite.

 14. And the ark of God remained with the family of Obed–edom in his house three months.
 And the Lord blessed the house of Obed–edom, and all that he had.